WilliamThyer/williamthyer.github.io/_posts/2025-09-27-using-custom-domain-w-github-pages.md

 <!-- <img src="" alt="drawing" width="800"/> -->

-I just setup a custom domain I registered with Cloudflare for my Jekyll Github page.
-I'm not an expert but here's how I did it.
-This assumes you already have a website [Jekyll-based](https://github.com/jekyll/jekyll) Github page (I forked mine from [AcademicPages](https://github.com/academicpages/academicpages.github.io)).
+I setup a custom domain registered with Cloudflare for my Github page.
+So now my website domain is `williamthyer.com` instead of `williamthyer.github.io`.
+Here's a brief tutorial on how to do it.
+This tutorial assumes you already have a [Jekyll-based](https://github.com/jekyll/jekyll) Github page (I forked mine from [AcademicPages](https://github.com/academicpages/academicpages.github.io)).

 ## Step 1.
 Register a domain with Cloudflare
 I registered a domain with [Cloudflare Registrar](https://www.cloudflare.com/products/registrar/).
 I opted for 3 years all at once for just $31.